ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

         fourRegionSim.measurementRegions.push(region);
     }
 </script>

-Try putting them in a neat pattern or something.
-Then give the a little kick.
-Speed it up if waiting is boring :)

 It doesn't matter how ordered they start out.
 As soon as they start moving they inevitably spread out evenly.
 What is going on?